 Loading…

-We present here a very precise comparison of how our printers or imagers will reproduce your image on a print.
-For example, in the case of a pigment printer, how the distribution and density of the different ink dots on a given paper surface will be managed.
-This "print screen" is linked to the technology used by the printing process (printer, imager).
+Here we present a very detailed comparison of how our printers or imaging devices reproduce your image in a print.
+For example, in the case of a pigment printer, how the distribution and density of the different ink dots are managed on a given paper surface.
+This "printing screen" is linked to the technology used by the printing process (printer, imager).

-Important: Don't worry, when viewing an entire print, such as our 12x12 cm print here, the print screen does not appear to the naked eye!
-However, the structure of the screen contributes to the sharpness of the print.
-Depending on the printing process, the preview of your print may therefore appear subjectively according to your preference: sharp, not sharp enough or too sharp.
+Important: Rest assured, when viewing an entire print, like our 12x12 cm print shown here, the printing screen is not visible to the naked eye!
+However, the structure of the screen contributes to the perceived sharpness of the print.
+Depending on the printing process, your print may therefore subjectively appear according to your preference: sharp, not sharp enough, or too sharp.

-We have extracted the same detail, the eye on the left of the face, to highlight the rendering of the screen for each printing process: this detail corresponds to 3 cm long and 1.5 cm long on the 12x12cm print.
+We extracted the same detail, the eye on the left side of the face, to highlight the rendering of the screen for each printing process: this detail corresponds to 3 cm in length and 1.5 cm in length on the 12x12 cm print.

-Enlargements made from scans of prints from our different printing processes.
+Enlargements made from scans of prints produced with our different printing processes.

 DURST Lambda